abzach8/ps-azureblob/README.md

 IT admins sometimes need to collect specific files from end user systems.
-If they already know the location and filename and location, it is possible to deploy a PowerShell script using different management tools to collect the file
+If they already know the location and filename, it is possible to deploy a PowerShell script using different management tools to collect the file
 While there are multiple ways to do the copy, this is just one of the ways https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-blobs-upload

 In this repo, we have: